fxg55647/ubop/README.md

 License: Apache-2.0 (see LICENSE file)

-For questions, historical interest, or discussion about agent-to-business protocols, use GitHub Issues or Discussions.
+For questions, historical interest, or discussion about agent-to-business protocols, use GitHub Issues or Discussions or email me teemun.geemeili@gmail.com.

 End of README.